getPopsure/engineer-challenge/Readme.md

 ## General questions

 - How much time did you spend working on the solution?
-  I think around 20h or something.
+  I think around 24h or something. (spread across several days)
 - What’s the part of the solution you are most proud of?

   - I implemented an event driven architecture for some extent.
 I've also attached a diagram.
 So proud of what i could do without restricting myself to a single solution.